You are not signed in as a Premium user; we rely on Premium users to support our news reporting.

 , saying, "It is gravely evil language."

-The Congress was begun as an institute for religious education teachers but has since grown to include people of all vocations and different faiths.
+The Congress was begun in 1956 as an institute for religious education teachers but has since grown to include people of all vocations and different faiths.
 The event boasts of roughly 200 speakers, more than 300 workshops, 16 various liturgies, and exhibits of religious art, music and other publications.

 Overseeing the event now is Abp.
 Jose Gomez of Los Angeles.
 The event continues to be notorious for its liturgical abuses, including liturgical dancing, and for offering workshops on transgenderism that openly question Church teaching on gender ideology and homosexuality.